raniya-ya/parcingYahoo/README.md

 ### Exercise 01.
 Installing a package

 - Turn-in directory: `ex01/`.
-- Files to turn in: `pies_bars.sh`, the file with the data and the folder with your virtual env.
+- Files to turn in: `pies_bars.sh`, the file with the data and the folder with your virtual env from the previous exercise.
 - Allowed functions: no restrictions.

 Let us install the first package in your virtual environment!
 We will work with the `termgraph` library a bit.
 It allows you to draw graphs and diagrams directly in your terminal.
 What could be cooler?